binance/binance-spot-api-docs/faqs/spot_glossary.md

 ## L

+Last Prevented Quantity
+* Order quantity that expired due to STP.

 `LIMIT`
 * a `type` of order where the execution price will be no worse than the order's set price.
 The execution price is limited to be the set price or better.